os-climate/witness-energy/energy_models/models/gaseous_hydrogen/electrolysis/awe/documentation/electrolysis_awe_disc.markdown

 Alkaline electrolyser OPEX costs are 2 - 3 % of CAPEX excluding electricity [^4].

-High maintenance costs due to the fact that the electrolyte is highly corrosive reduce their lifetime (around 90000 operating hours) [^5].

-Reported electrical efficiency in Future of Hydrogen are around 60 % evolving to 70% in 2030. [^5]
+The lifetime of an alkaline electrolyser is around 25 years and the construction delay is around 1 year [^5].
+Reported electrical efficiency for alkaline electrolyzer is around 60% with a possible improve around 70% [^5].

-As alkaline electrolysers are the most mature electrolysis technology, they dominate the market, especially for large-scale projects [^6].
-In 2020, the global electrolysis capacity is 125.8 MW [^6].
-Assuming 8000 yearly load hours, the global production of electrolysis is around 1 TWh.
+As alkaline electrolysers are the most mature electrolysis technology, they dominate the market, especially for large-scale projects.
+In 2020, the global electrolysis capacity is 200 MW [^6].
+Assuming 8000 yearly load hours, the global production of electrolysis is around 1.6 TWh.
 The PEM hydrogen production is of 0.24TWh per year (see PEM documentation) and others electrolysis technologies are not yet commercialized.
 Then we assume that AWE world production in 2020 is 0.76 TWh.

 Alkakine electrolysers is the lowest efficient electrolysis technology we assume that no investments have been made during the past years.